keras-team/keras-io/examples/audio/md/wav2vec2_audiocls.md

 We instantiate our main Wav2Vec 2.0 model using the `TFWav2Vec2Model` class.
 This will instantiate a model which will output 768 or 1024 dimensional embeddings according to the config you choose (BASE or LARGE).
-The `from_pretrained()` additionally helps you load pre-trained weights from the 🤗 Model Hub.
+The `from_pretrained()` additionally helps you load pre-trained weights from the Hugging Face Model Hub.
 It will download the pre-trained weights together with the config corresponding to the name of the model you have mentioned when calling the method.
 For our task, we choose the BASE variant of the model that has just been pre-trained, since we fine-tune over it.